 One of those policy areas is flood protection, and I served on the levee board responsible for protecting most of greater New Orleans.
 On July 24, 2013, that board filed suit against Exxon Mobil, Shell, BP, Chevron, and 93 other oil, gas, and pipeline companies for the damage they have done to the flood protection system in our jurisdiction.
 To read op eds explaining the reasons for the suit and what we want, go to the "Suing Exxon" page on this site.
 The suit is a significant event in Louisiana and the governor has demanded we withdraw it, but we are an independent board, created after Katrina, and (supposedly) insulated from political pressure.
 We shall see.
 I will update that page periodically as the suit progresses.
-Because of the suit, on October 16, 2013, the governor did not reappoint me to this board, but my involvement will continue through an independent 501c4 entity currently being organized.
+Because of the suit, on October 16, 2013, the governor did not reappoint me to this board, but my involvement will continue through Restore Louisiana Now, a 501c4 non-profit.
+See RestoreLouisianaNow.org

 Meanwhile, if you're interested in my books and so on, here's the more formal version of my bio:

 John M. Barry is a prize-winning and New York Times best-selling author whose books have won multiple awards.
 The National Academies of Science named his 2004 book The Great Influenza: The story of the deadliest pandemic in history, a study of the 1918 pandemic, the year’s outstanding book on science or medicine.
-His earlier book Rising Tide: The Great Mississippi Flood of 1927 and How It Changed America, won the Francis Parkman Prize of the Society of American Historians for the year’s best book of American history and in 2005 the New York Public Library named it one of the 50 "most memorable" books of all kinds-- fiction, nonfiction, and poetry-- in the preceding 50 years.
+His earlier book Rising Tide: The Great Mississippi Flood of 1927 and How It Changed America, won the Francis Parkman Prize of the Society of American Historians for the year’s best book of American history and in 2005 the New York Public Library named it one of the 50 best books in the preceding 50 years, including fiction, nonfiction, and poetry.
+His books have also been embraced by experts in applicable field: in 2006 he became the only non-scientist ever to give the National Academies of Sciences annual Abel Wolman Distinguished Lecture, a lecture which honors contributions to water-related science, and he was the only non-scientist on a federal government Infectious Disease Board f Experts.
 His latest book is Roger Williams and The Creation of the American Soul: Church, State, and the Birth of Liberty, a finalist for the Los Angeles Times Book Prize and winner of the New England Society Book Award.
 (Scroll down for more about this book, including a syndicated op ed based on it.)

 He has been equally active in water issues.
-In 2006 he became the only non-scientist ever to give the National Academies of Sciences annual Abel Wolman Distinguished Lecture, a lecture which focuses on some aspect of water-related science.
 After Hurricane Katrina, the Louisiana congressional delegation asked him to chair a bipartisan working group on flood protection, and from its founding in 2007 until October 2013 he served on the Southeast Louisiana Flood Protection Authority East, which oversees levee districts in metropolitan New Orleans, and on the Louisiana Coastal Protection and Restoration Authority, which is responsible for the state's hurricane protection.
 (He was removed because of his role in in the lawsuit.)
 Barry has worked with state, federal, United Nations, and World Health Organization officials on influenza, water-related disasters, and risk communication.

 His writing has received not only formal awards but less formal recognition as well.
 In 2004 GQ named Rising Tide one of nine pieces of writing essential to understanding America; that list also included Abraham Lincoln’s Second Inaugural Address and Martin Luther King’s “Letter from Birmingham Jail.”
 His first book, The Ambition and the Power: A true story of Washington, was cited by The New York Times as one of the eleven best books ever written about Washington and the Congress.
 His second book The Transformed Cell: Unlocking the Mysteries of Cancer, coauthored with Dr. Steven Rosenberg, was published in twelve languages.
 And a story about football he wrote was selected for inclusion in an anthology of the best football writing of all time published in 2006 by Sports Illustrated.